Oslo 2022 Winter Olympics pullout no blow but changes needed - IOC

 Nor do they have a large local winter sports fan base, crucial for the success of the Winter Olympics.

-The IOC will seek to approve changes for reducing the cost of the Games and the bidding process, which alone can reach $100 million, at its session in Monaco in December when it puts 'Agenda 2020' to the vote.
+The IOC will seek to approve changes for reducing the cost of the Games and the bidding process, which alone can reach $100 million (61.86 million pounds), at its session in Monaco in December when it puts 'Agenda 2020' to the vote.

 The price tag of the Games has been the biggest concern, with this year's Sochi Olympics costing a record $51 billion.